pgogy/Wordpress-Github-Widget/readme.txt

 3. Visit the settings page for the plugin - No other configuration is required.

 == Changelog ==

+= 1.0 =
+Fixed en-GB bug
+Removed jQuery

+= 0.99 =
+Modified for new github API

 = 0.97 =
 Greek added by ttouch https://github.com/ttouch